dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 ![Maridah Cosplay](/img/posts/2015-01-27-lean-kanban-and-anime/maridah-cosplay.jpg)

 WCW: [Maridah Cosplay](https://www.facebook.com/MaridahCosplay) as Asuna from [Horizon in the Middle of Nowhere](http://www.hulu.com/horizon-in-the-middle-of-nowhere), this creative anime about a future society that must reenact history.
 Seriously, where do they come up with this stuff?
+[Correction: It's actually Asuna from SAO and not Horizon]